-Innovative trans-disciplinary collaborations are the key to better understanding of inflammation related diseases.

-No funding?
-No problem.
-THP is the answer.

-The future of medical innovation has arrived, with a visionary blockchain-based platform.
+The future of health innovation has arrived, with a visionary blockchain-based platform.

-Investing in the future is easier than you think.

 We're so excited about these new NFTs because they're helping fund health research.
 We think you'll like them, too.

-Let's talk about #HealthcareAccess.
+Let's talk about #HealthInnovation

-#HealthcareAccess is a hot topic.
+#HealthInnovation is a hot topic.
 Here are some things you should know:

 1) Advancements in research and development are pivotal in addressing the increasing interest and urgent need for natural, alternative treatments to alleviate inflammation related diseases.

-2) Healthcare research, however, has often grappled with the challenges of acquiring adequate funding which is usually subsidized in two ways: through government funds and private investments.
+2) Health research, however, has often grappled with the challenges of acquiring adequate funding which is usually subsidized in two ways: through government funds and private investments.

 3) While the former requires extensive time and resources coupled with high-failure rates and competition rather than collaboration, the latter is often cited as being a means of bias and personal gain.
 Combined, these barriers have compromised progress towards a real solution.